awslabs/dynamic-training-with-apache-mxnet-on-aws/README.md

 ### Data Preparation

-When new workers are added to cluster that is actively training, they need to be provided with the training data.
+When new workers are added to a cluster that is actively training, they need to be provided with the training data.

 For this purpose you need a data preparation script which is deployed with each new worker.

-You can write any "prepare data" code which will be run before worker is added to cluster.
+You can write any "prepare data" code which will be run before worker is added to a cluster.
-The worker will be added to cluster only if this script is successfully executed.
+The worker will be added to the cluster only if this script is successfully executed.

 * [Example data preparation script](prepare-data.py) - this script downloads the CIFAR10 dataset.